 Sitting down for dinner, seven courses were listed, the first of which was bread and butter.
 Then there was a “taste of the island” board with cheese, chutney, pickled carrots, crackers, and a delicious duck prosciutto.
 Next came a very tasty mussel broth with potatoes and alleged lobster.
 At this point I intentionally didn’t finish the soup because of the significant courses to come.

 “Hot fish” was interesting, a rough mix of halibut and a risotto containing ham hock and other appetizing ingredients.
 This unfortunately marked the first frank technical stumble by the hard-working young chefs.
-The fish was shredded within a white sauce, but was sadly dry having been overcooked, and the risotto rice was a bit undercooked and otherwise gluey in consistency.
-The pork hock was delicious but didn’t redeem the rest of the dish.
+The fish was shredded in a white sauce, but was overcooked-dry, and the risotto rice was a bit undercooked, so came off gluey.
+The pork hock was delicious but didn’t redeem the rest of it.
 Of course it needed salt which had to be requested.
-A garden salad reputed to contain 36 ingredients was next, but it was uninteresting in content and its dressing was sugary.
+A garden salad reputed to contain 36 ingredients was next, but it was uninteresting in content and the dressing was sugary.

 Next came about a 25 minute wait.
 The main chef had told us that they had never done steak before, but asked us to tell him if we wanted anything other than medium-rare to medium.
 A couple of us at the table said we’d like rare.
 The chefs set to work at the fire pit, and everyone chatted as we waited for the pièce de résistance.
-In the event the steaks were less than a centimetre thick and consistently cooked through to grey.
-The flavour was nice with a coin of compound butter on top, but our culinary crew obviously fell way short of achieving respectable restaurant ribeye.
+In the event the steaks were less than a centimetre thick and all cooked through to grey.
+The flavour was okay with a coin of compound butter on top, but our culinary crew just fell way short of managing respectable restaurant ribeye.
 There was an accompaniment of potatoes (underdone), mushrooms, and onions sautéed to mush.

-What a shame that this very ambitious and expensive dinner (I was shocked but not surprised to find the two of us were out about $450 with the tip), while magnificently and credibly showy in its concept and physical plant, technically flopped in the two main courses and wasn’t all that dazzling in most of the minor ones either.
-Of course there was no sign of Mr. Smith except for prominent display racks of his cookbooks and of CDs featuring his glamorous wife.
-His young protégés were the only ones around to receive the damning faint praise from the polite well-heeled diners.
+What a shame that this ambitious expensive dinner (I was shocked but not surprised to find the two of us were out about $450 with the tip), showy as hell in its concept and physical plant, technically flopped in the two main courses and wasn’t all that dazzling in most of the minor ones either.
+Of course there was no sign of Mr. Smith except for prominent display racks of his cookbooks and CDs of his glamorous wife.
+His young protégés were the only ones around for damning faint praise from the polite well-heeled diners.
 I’m sure it missed most of them by a mile.

 There were two doctors and three lawyers with partners at our table of eleven people.
 One couple said they were having another one of these meals the next night.
 I wonder if they will try to change their mind.
-No way in hell would I repeat this experience for anything close to this price until Smith comes home from New York, Los Angeles, or wherever he hangs out, and straightens out the wrinkles.
+I wouldn’t touch this experience for anything close to this price until Smith comes home from New York, Los Angeles, or wherever he hangs out, and straightens out the wrinkles.